OWNERSHIP IN INDONESIA

 a Foreign Investment Company

-For foreign investors, the best solution in terms of cost and peace of mind is to purchase land through an existing PMA.
+For foreign investors, when it comes to land ownership in Indonesia, the best solution in terms of cost and peace of mind is to purchase land through an existing PMA.
 Invest Islands offers a full-service agreement between the PMA and individual investor that specifies amounts, duration of investment hold, security of investment, and exit strategy.

 If a buyer decides to develop their land holdings, the PMA structure will even allow them to fully own, develop and control the property within the lawful term of the HGB.
 It will also allow them the freedom to sell any interest in the property offshore should they wish to do so.

 Lease agreements will be registered directly in the buyer’s name without the need for an Indonesian nominee.
 A PMA is a business that has to be compliant with the regulations of the BKPM (Indonesia’s Investment Coordinating Board).
 This ensures it is a more secure method of investing compared to using an individual nominee.

 How to Set Up a PMA Company in Indonesia

 This free downloadable “How To…” guide is the first part of a step-by-step legal manual to investing in Indonesia.
 Focused on establishing a PMA, it includes an introduction to corporate structures and a guide on how to start a foreign investment company in Indonesia.
 We define what a PMA is, list the requirements for starting one, and what you can expect post-establishment.

 Investing in Indonesia through a company is one of the safest options available, allowing you to remove risk and comply with Indonesian law.
 For foreign investors, the best solution in terms of legality, cost, and peace of mind is to consult with experienced professionals to guide you through the process and ensure your investment roadmap is clear, long-term, and structured.